Whoever said that affiliate marketing was an easy way to make money online must’ve had an affiliate marketing course they wanted to sell to you…

 - and are not too mainstream.

-You think I am looking for a pot of gold at the end of the rainbow?
+Think I am looking for a pot of gold at the end of the rainbow?

 Then read on.